IEG protects your personal data

 In the airport industry, thousands of passengers are entering airport lounges every year generating incredible amounts of big data.
 As severe as this may sound, you should not panic.
 GDPR does not promote the end of all personal data.
 Instead, it will set the rules for increased transparency and secure handling of personal data with hefty fines for non-compliance.

 What Is Personal Data?

 According to the European Commission, Personal Data is any information that relates to an identified or identifiable living individual.
-Pieces of information may include full names, ID documents, address, geographical location, etc. that can lead to the identification of a particular person.
-This extends also to include identifiers such as location-based triggers, IP address and genetic data.
+Pieces of information may include full names, ID documents, addresses, geographical locations, etc. that can lead to the identification of a particular person.
+This extends also to include identifiers such as location-based triggers, IP addresses and genetic data.

 Personal data that is extracted to become anonymous in such a way that the individual is no longer identifiable is not considered personal data.
 For data to be truly anonymized, it must be irreversible (never be able to identify the unique individual).
 The law protects personal data regardless of the technology used.

 Keeping Customers Data Private – Now A Priority.

 VIP lounges are areas frequented by select individuals and who cherish their privacy.
 Whether they are a celebrity, company officer, government official or regular passenger, data privacy extends equally across all social functions.
 Therefore, compromising their privacy through exposing their personal data can be a serious issue.